HF77554/React_budgetApp/README.md

 App will help you create and follow a budget.

 Original creation from web dev simplified, using his original set up as a way to learn, review, and better understand key concepts like:
-    1) useContext
+Markup : * useContext
-    2) bootStrap/React
+         * bootStrap/React
-    3) component arrangement
+         * component arrangement

 from original project I built new features to the app:
-    1) pie chart showcase
+Markup : * pie chart showcase
-    1) Budget deletion
+         * Budget deletion